 In our line of work ‒ helping clients deliver value through their social media communication ‒ we’re often invited to work on strategic projects that enable us to roll up our sleeves and make a difference, like social media audits.

-In either case, whether the organization has many accounts or only a handful, we follow the following social media audit process:
+In either case, whether the organization has many accounts or only a handful, here is a brief overview of our social media audit process:

 1. Discovery meeting